Q. When I try the Virtual Reality 3-D my web browser shows a blank window, or says WebGL is not supported.

 the WebGL button is in Preferences under the Security Menu.

-If the Realistic 3-D function continues to show a blank window after enabling WebGL in Safari, try
+If the Virtual Reality 3-D function continues to show a blank window after enabling WebGL in Safari, try

 resizing the browser window just a little to refresh the graphics window and make the 3-D rendering

-Mobile Safari on iPhones and iPads in principle supports WebGL by default but if clicking the Realistic 3-D
+Mobile Safari on iPhones and iPads in principle supports WebGL by default but if clicking the Virtual Reality 3-D

 icon shows a blank white window try rotating your device to flip the screen orientation back and forth.